triton-inference-server/python_backend/README.md

 using
 [Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers).

-In order to build the backend, you can the "Build Python Backend" task in the [VSCode tasks](https://code.visualstudio.com/docs/editor/tasks).
+In order to build the backend, you can execute the "Build Python Backend" task in the [VSCode tasks](https://code.visualstudio.com/docs/editor/tasks).
 This will build the Python backend and install the artifacts in `/opt/tritonserver/backends/python`.